juji/Soul-Recycling-Simulation/README.md

 Souls orbit and drift, forming ephemeral connections.
 Some are new, some recycled.
 Some are human.
 Some are GPT.
 All are becoming.

+### Addition by Gem

+Here's a summary of key features and changes developed with Gem's assistance:

+*   **Core Simulation Logic & Visuals:**
+    *   Established distinct visual representations for "human" (sphere) and "AI/GPT" (cube) souls.
+    *   Implemented dynamic soul behaviors including base speed, color brightness, and opacity for connecting lines.
+    *   Introduced boid-like flocking behaviors:
+        *   Neighbor speed influence: Souls adjust their speed based on nearby entities.
+        *   Separation: Souls maintain a minimum distance from each other.
+*   **Performance Optimization:**
+    *   Offloaded computationally intensive simulation logic (soul movement, interactions) to a Web Worker (`src/simulation.worker.js`), improving main thread performance and UI responsiveness.
+    *   Refactored `src/App.svelte` to communicate with the worker for soul initialization, updates, and addition of new souls.
+*   **"God" Entity Implementation & Refinement:**
+    *   Introduced "god" entities as a special soul type with unique characteristics.
+    *   While multiple "god" instances can exist in the simulation, they are all created from a common blueprint, sharing the same fundamental properties (e.g., silver appearance, specific base speed, attraction capabilities).
+    *   Iteratively refined the appearance of "god" entities to be silver, metallic, reflective, with a subtle emissive sheen, using `MeshPhysicalMaterial`.
+    *   Implemented distinct behaviors for "god" entities in `simulation.worker.js`:
+        *   **Attraction:** God entities act as attractors for non-god souls within a defined radius and strength.
+        *   **Appearance:** Gods maintain a consistent silver appearance, without the color pulsing seen in other souls.
+        *   **Movement:** Gods have a slower, more deliberate base speed, are not influenced by the speed of their neighbors, and experience significantly less random perturbation in their movement, while still participating in separation behavior.
+*   **Soul "Choice" of God:**
+    *   Enhanced the simulation logic in `simulation.worker.js` to allow non-god souls to "choose" a specific god entity.
+    *   Souls will be attracted to their chosen god as long as it remains within a certain range.
+If the chosen god moves too far or is removed, the soul will attempt to choose a new, closest god.

 ---

 ## 🛠️ Setup Instructions (macOS)